unfor19/kubernetes-localdev/README.md

 > Helm uses a packaging format called **charts**.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.
 [Source](https://helm.sh/docs/topics/charts/#:~:text=Helm%20uses%20a%20packaging%20format,%2C%20caches%2C%20and%20so%20on.)

-A chart usually contains a default set of values, those values are defined in the [values.yaml](https://helm.sh/docs/topics/charts/#values-files) of the Helm chart.
+A chart usually contains a default set of values, and those values are defined in the [values.yaml](https://helm.sh/docs/topics/charts/#values-files) of the Helm chart.

-For the sake of simplicity, when installing the NGINX's Helm Chart I used the argument `--set controller.kind=DaemonSet` to override the default value `controller.kind=Deployment`.
+For the sake of simplicity, when installing the NGINX's Helm Chart, I used the argument `--set controller.kind=DaemonSet` to override the default value `controller.kind=Deployment`.
 Choosing the [Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) kind means that NGINX's [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are deployed to all [Kubernetes Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/).
 I chose this setup for enabling High-Availability when adding more nodes to the cluster.
-High-Availability is probably irrelevant on a local development environment, but it surely helped me cover some core Kubernetes components.
+High-Availability is probably irrelevant in a local development environment, but it undoubtedly helped me cover some core Kubernetes components.
 NGINX's default deployment kind is a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) with a single replica.
-All default attributes can be seen in NGINX's Helm chart [values.yaml](https://github.com/kubernetes/ingress-nginx/blob/master/charts/ingress-nginx/values.yaml#L145-L147) file.
+To see the default values check NGINX's Helm chart [values.yaml](https://github.com/kubernetes/ingress-nginx/blob/master/charts/ingress-nginx/values.yaml#L145-L147) file.

-Another option for overriding the default values is to use a user-defined `values.yaml` file, which is a modified version of the original [values.yaml](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/charts/ingress-nginx/values.yaml) file.
+Another option for overriding the default values is to use a user-defined `values.yaml` file, a modified version of the original [values.yaml](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/charts/ingress-nginx/values.yaml) file.

 1. **macOS/WSL2**: Copy the [values.yaml](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/charts/ingress-nginx/values.yaml) file from the Chart's repository to your local machine
     ```bash